 The fridge is locupletative prior to the big game, or it should be.
 It means well-stocked.

 The letter “K” is a bit of a nuisance for this kind of list; it occurs in English less than only J, X, Q, and Z. Never mind, undaunted we press on and find that most K-words derive from German and Gaelic, and vanished several centuries ago―Kilterums, Kickshaws, or Kennawhat anyone?
 However, still in use is Klazomania, the unfortunate compulsion to shout like the pitchmen selling sticky tape that holds your house together on TV.
 But wait, there's more.

 Jobation is derived from the poor Job fellow upon whom the all-loving, all-merciful God visited endless trials and tribulations.
 So a jobation now is a long and tedious scolding for some transgression or other.
 According to the International Phonetic Alphabet it’s pronounced /dʒəʊˈbeɪʃən/.
 Well, that certainly clears that up.

 “Stop the presses.
 I need to insert an interrobang.”
-The tweeter-in-chief just twitted “Am I the greatest president in the history of the world?!”
+The tweeter-in-chief (now thankfully made silent) just twitted “Am I the greatest president in the history of the world?!”
 The question mark and exclamation mark together is called an interrobang that can be used, but almost never is, at the end of a rhetorical, exclamatory question.

 Hapax legomenon is a phrase or word that has only ever been used once.
 Good old Will of Stratford-upon-Avon gave us hebenon in Hamlet: